Hormone Harmony for Wise Women

 In addition to feeling great right now, I also look forward to better health as I age.
 More and more long term studies show the benefits of hormone replacement.
 Thanks to this research, I have less anxiety about the future.
 I know that my chances of broken bones, heart attack and stroke are way less than they would have been without these hormones.
 I feel more hopeful that I will not experience the bone disintegration of one grandmother or the strokes of my other grandmother.
 The more I read, the more reassured I become about the long term benefits of supplemental hormones.

 Excited about my great experience with hormones, I wanted to share this good news with others.
 I also wanted to learn more.
-So, in 2017, I attended a conference by A4M that had workshops and lectures by doctors at the forefront of hormone therapy, functional medicine and other medical breakthroughs in health and wellness.
+So, in 2017, I attended a conference with the world’s leading doctors and researchers on bioidentical hormone therapy.
+A4M organized workshops and lectures by doctors at the forefront of hormone therapy, functional medicine, and personalized medicine.
 I attended an outstanding workshop on hormone health with Europe’s leading endocrinologist, Dr. Theirry Hertoghe.
-The main takeaway is that a major part of aging is caused by loss of balanced hormones.
-At this workshop, I met Dr. Daved Rosensweet, a doctor who specializes in hormone replacement therapy for women.
-Warm and knowledgeable, he has been healing women since 1971.
+His main lesson is this: aging is caused by loss of balanced hormones.
+At this workshop, I met Dr. Daved Rosensweet, a gynecologist who specializes in hormone replacement therapy for women.
+Warm and knowledgeable, Dr. Rosensweet has been healing women since 1971.
 Dr. Rosensweet had just published the book “Happy Healthy Hormones.”
 This clear and helpful book corroborates everything I had learned and gave me useful new insights.
 I have since shared this excellent book with friends and my doctor.
 I also attended a lecture by Dr. Jennifer Landa from BodyLogic.
 Dr. Landa presented the latest literature on cancer and hormones.
 The good news: estrogen, when used properly, does not increase the risk of breast cancer.

 Below is a brief summary of the benefits of estradiol and progesterone.